AmyKeedwell/Milestone-Project-Resume/README.md

     * Hero Image of a desk containing the text "Full Stack Web Developer" to clearly show what this website is about and set the theme for the rest of the website.

-* **About me** this section contains a brief description of me containing a portrait of myself and information about my background and what I am hoping to achieve.
+* **About me** this section contains a brief description of me containing a portrait of myself, information about my background and what I am hoping to achieve.
 I hope this will aid any potential employers or collaborators to find out a little more about me.
     * This also contains a link to download my resume which opens in a seperate screen in order to keep the users focus on the page itself.

 * **Skills** section containing a selection of the skills I have learnt and am yet to study.
 These have interactive skill percentages which will be updated as I progress.
 Currently these have a hover effect over each percentage, this will updated as I progress through the course to incorporate animations to make this section more eye catching.
 This will enable anyone visiting the site to quickly and clearly identify my particular skillset.